PeterGrillot/figma-fetch/README.md

 # figma-fetch

 Fetch Figma File artboard as JSON.
-You will need to organize and tweak if your Artboard looks diffent than the example shown below.
+You will need to organize/tweak `index.js` if your artboard looks different than the example shown below.

 ### Install